 This plan will be reviewed periodically during the year and will be maintained by the District-wide School Safety Team.
-The required annual review will be completed on or before July 1 of each year after its adoption by the Board of Education.
+The required annual review will be completed on or before July 1 of each year after its adoption by the Board of Education and shall include the consideration of the installation of a panic alarm system pursuant to NYS Education Law Section 2801-a (2)(f).
 A copy of the plan will be available in the District Office.